lal883/tama-sailfish-waydroid-instructios/README.md

 # Instructions for running Waydroid on Sony Xperia XZ2C

+Sailfish OS release: 4.2.0.21, aarch64.
+Thanks to rinigus for the stable Tama Sailfish port.

 Thanks to Erfan Abdi for the instructions, modifications and and help with debugging over Telegram Waydroid channel.

 Waydroid repository: https://github.com/waydroid/waydroid